elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 7 - Ensemble Learning and Random Forests/README.md

 >[!NOTE]
-> Random Forest introduces extra randomness instead of choosing the best feature when splitting a node.
-It trades off a higher bias for a lower variance, generally producing a better model.
+> **Random Forest** introduces extra randomness instead of choosing the best feature when splitting a node.
+Compared to _Decision Trees_, which choose the _best feature_, **Random Forest** chooses _random features_.
+It trades off higher bias for lower variance, often producing a better model.

 ## Extra-Trees